encord-team/encord-client-python/docs/source/tutorials/projects.rst

     my_label_row = client.create_label_row(data_hash)

-The label row will have the familiar structure, and can be updated as needed.
+The label row will have the expected structure and can be updated as needed.
 You can retrieve its uid via ``my_label_row.label_hash`` and run other operations such as get and save.

 Submitting a label row for review